• Loading stock data...

 “I’m not really for it.
 I don’t think a lot of the players were for it, especially those who play the week before a Slam,” world No. 4 women’s player Jessica Pegula said.

-Both Pegula and fellow American star Frances Tiafoe added that they understand the reasoning is related to extra ticket sales.
+Both Pegula and fellow American star Frances Tiafoe said that they understand the reasoning is related to extra ticket sales.
 Pegula added that players often voice their complaints to organizers, but “they don’t listen to anything we say.”

 The US Open starts more than a month after the end of Wimbledon, the closest Grand Slam on the calendar.
 But there are several top-tier tournaments in between, including 1000-level events like the Canadian Open and Cincinnati Open, and the lone combined 500-level tournament, the DC Open.